dutchwavepower/dutchwavepower.github.io/content/news/20231024 Project OFFSHORE FOR SURE launched/index.md

 publishdate: ''
 resources: []
 subtitle: ''
-title: Accelerating Offshore Energy Transition, Netherlands and Flanders launch OFFSHORE FOR SURE Project!
+title: Accelerating Offshore Energy Transition Netherlands and Flanders launch OFFSHORE FOR SURE Project!
 weight: 0
 summary: |-
  In the coming years, renewable energy at sea will receive a significant boost.
 Fifteen